 Outdoor Landmarks in NJ

 Lucy the Elephant is the oldest roadside attraction in the US and the most iconic landmark in NJ.
-Standing at an impressive six stories tall in Margate, New Jersey, Lucy is a staple tourist attraction.
-Kids can climb inside Lucy to the top to see incredible beach views.
-Make sure to pack a snack or lunch because after exploring Lucy, kids can play in the comfort of the fenced-in park and enjoy their picnic-style meal.
-Did you know that Lucy the Elephant is also an Airbnb?
-Learn more about it in our Lucy the Elephant: A Gigantic Adventure in New Jersey.
+Standing an impressive six stories tall in Margate, New Jersey, Lucy is a staple tourist attraction.
+Kids can climb inside Lucy to the top to see incredible beach views and, with a recent refurbishment, learn about the history of this NJ landmark.

 9200 Atlantic Avenue, Margate, NJ 080402

 Hike a trail, go fishing, or admire the incredible waterfalls at the Delaware Water Gap.
-This outdoor area is on New Jersey and Pennsylvania border and has numerous outdoor spaces to explore.
+This recreational area is on New Jersey and Pennsylvania border, with lots of outdoor spaces to explore.
 From kid-friendly hiking trails that are easy enough for the littlest adventurer to more challenging routes with steep vertical and breathtaking mountain views, Delaware Water Gap Recreational Area is a nature lover’s paradise in New Jersey.

 Old Mine Road, Hardwick Township, NJ 07832

 Set in Hillsborough, Duke Farms is where you discover secret gardens and wide-open spaces.
-Visit the orchid house to see exotic species of these prized flowers.
-Bike rentals make it easy to cruise the farm’s easy-to-ride bike paths, and a café with local ingredients highlights this family-friendly wildlife sanctuary.
+Visit the orchid range to see exotic species of these prized flowers, rent a bike on-site to cruise the farm’s easy-to-ride bike paths, and stop by the cafe for fresh farm-to-table options.

 1112 Dukes Parkway West Hillsborough, NJ 08844

-This one-of-a-kind outdoor museum in Hamilton, New Jersey, exposes children to fine art in an untraditional way.
-Featuring unique sculptures, roaming colorful peacocks, and a peaceful garden space, Grounds for Sculpture is a unique, kid-friendly sanctuary that emits creativity.
-This place is perfect for the artists in the family or kids that love interacting with rare and exciting attractions.
+This one-of-a-kind outdoor museum in Hamilton, New Jersey, showcases fine art in an untraditional way.
+Featuring unique sculptures, roaming colorful peacocks, and peaceful garden space, Grounds for Sculpture features larger-than-life outdoor exhibits kids will love discovering.
+Make sure you have lunch in the whimsical Rat’s Restaurant, which looks like a scene out of Monet’s garden.

 80 Sculptors Way, Hamilton, NJ 08619

-At High Point State Park, families can hike, swim, camp, picnic, and bike together.
+Families can hike, swim, camp, picnic, and bike at High Point State Park.
 You can also take a break from the action and admire the spectacular views from the High Point Monument.
 This beautiful landmark encourages families to be active together.